elfhuo-Github/megathread-definitive/README.md

 This compilation aims to bring together links from various megathreads for a comprehensive resource on piracy-related content.
 Please note that the major rule governing this compilation is:

 **No Pornographic Piracy Content:** We strictly prohibit the inclusion of links or content related to pornographic piracy, including hentai, within this compilation.
-Please refer to the main sources, such as the r/Piracy megathread, Rentry version, Awesome Piracy, Champagne Piracy Wiki, EverythingMoe, FMHY, Ripped, The Index, and Wotaku, if you are looking for such content.
+Please refer to the main sources, such as the r/Piracy megathread, Rentry version, Awesome Piracy, Champagne Piracy Wiki, EverythingMoe, FMHY, Ripped, The Index, Wotaku, and R/AnimePiracy Wiki, if you are looking for such content.

 ## Reporting Hazardous Sites